douglastaquary/CrossfitPRAndroid/README.md

 ### Building
 Note that, due to use of Jetpack Compose, Android Studio Arctic Fox and is required to build/run the Android client.

-Organize your personal records in crossfit workouts
+Organize your personal records from crossfit workouts